kathrinesathi/kathrinesathi/README.md

   challenge: "I am doing the #100DaysOfCode challenge", current learning: [React, Node.js],
-  Passionate about: "Reading and writing Blogs", life rule:"Be the one to design your life"
+  Passionate about: "Reading and writing Blogs", life rule:"Be the one to design your life
-              "As you design your website",
+               As you design your website",
 }
 ```